Overview

 Key Link: Directive 2011/7/EU

-Companies’ agents and distributors can take advantage of the European Ombudsman when victim of inefficient management by an EU institution or body.
+Companies’ agents and distributors can take advantage of the European Ombudsman when they fall victim to inefficient management by an EU institution or body.
 Complaints can be made to the European Ombudsman only by businesses and other bodies with registered offices in the EU.
 The Ombudsman can act upon these complaints by investigating cases in which EU institutions fail to act in accordance with the law, fail to respect the principles of good administration, or violate fundamental rights.
 In addition, SOLVIT, a network of national centers, offers online assistance to citizens and businesses who encounter problems with transactions within the borders of the single market.

 Key Links: European Ombudsman; SOLVIT